-Don’t worry, you don’t need to open up Excel or know any special formulas to calculate your churn rate.
+Don’t worry, you don’t need to open up Excel or whip out a complicated calculation to determine your annual churn rate.
 All you need to do is take the number of new members you lost during your last cycle and divide it by the number of members you had at the beginning of the cycle.

 Members Lost/Total Members = Churn Rate

 Let’s break this down further with an example.
 Let’s say at the beginning of the cycle you had 100 members.
 You lost 3 during the cycle, giving you a churn rate of 3%.